okpast/bigquery-sql-projects/email_engagement_retention/README.md

 ## Notes

 - Absolute retention rate = engaged accounts in month N / original cohort size.
-  Shows what share of the original cohort is still active.
+  Shows what share of the original cohort remains engaged.

 - Relative retention rate = engaged accounts in month N / engaged accounts in month N-1.
-  Shows month-over-month drop-off among those still active.
+  Shows the month-over-month change in engaged account count, not a tracked overlap of the same accounts between months.

-- "Engaged" for sent-based metrics means the account received at least one email that month; for open-based metrics, it means the account opened at least one email.
+- Sent-based engagement means the account received at least one email during the month.
+  Open-based engagement means the account opened at least one email during the month.

 ## SQL